Politics and Strategy

 A pair of books by Charles Mann describe life in the Americas before and after Columbus linked the hemispheres and kicked off the first era of globalization.
 It turns out that the New World was far more technologically advanced than subsequent generations have realized, with plenty to teach the Old -- especially about how to simultaneously exploit and preserve key natural resources.

-See more in Latin America and the Caribbean; History and Theory of International Relations
+See more in Americas; History and Theory of International Relations

 Running down the list of the U.S. State Department's Latin America policy objectives in El País in September 2010, the economist Moisés Naím noted that they focused almost exclusively on domestic concerns.

-See more in Latin America and the Caribbean; United States; Politics and Strategy
+See more in Americas; United States; Politics and Strategy

 On January 19, 2011, U.S. President Barack Obama and Chinese President Hu Jintao issued a joint statement at the end of Hu's visit to Washington.